Things to Understand About Employee Disciplinary Action

 5. Breach of Employment Contract

 These were some situations where employee disciplinary actions are necessary.
-If you find yourself in such a case, then here are a few pointers on how to handle the situation.
+If you find yourself in such a case, here are a few pointers on handling the situation.

 How to Handle Employee Disciplinary Action with Employees